Opentrons/sandbox-driver/README.md

 ---
 ## driver_client.py:

-This module connects to other application componenents (Frontend, Bootstrapper, Labware) using Crossbar.io and WAMP, and interfaces with device drivers (eg smoothie_driver.py) to communicate with devices.
+This module connects to other application componenents (Frontend, Crossbar, Ser2net, etc.) using Crossbar.io and WAMP, and interfaces with device drivers (e.g. smoothie_driver.py) to communicate with devices.

 topic = {